lightbringor/SimpleFileLogger/SimpleFileLogger/README.md

 The file names provided here are extended by `_yyyy-MM-dd.log` (as long as no further `EventOptions` are provided, see below).
 So a new log file is created every day.

+**New in v1.1.3**

+**With the property `NumberOfDaysToKeepLogs` it can now be controlled how long log files will be stored.
+If this property is defined and has a value > 0, a method that checks for outdated log files will run on startup and then every hour.
+All `*.log` files within your defined `LogFolder` that are older than the number of defined days will be deleted.**

 To get more control over file names and log directories, certain options can be provided via the `EventOptions` array.
 The `EventId` provided for a call to `ILogger.Log(eventId, ...)` will be matched against the specified `EventOptions` objects.
 The follwing properties are available: